chrisburnell/chrisburnell.com/src/pages/cv.md

 </div>

 - Defined and implemented best practices and modern web standards, and updated existing codebases in order to meet the higher standards and reduce context-switching for developers working across multiple projects.
-- Lead Developer for the Northern Hemisphere’s largest project of 2021, achieving massive success with the client through coordinating internal stakeholders across development, design, and UX to better align with their brand identity and make use of art direction capabilities made possible by modern CSS.
+- Lead Developer for the UK’s largest project of 2021, achieving massive success with the client through coordinating internal stakeholders across development, design, and UX to better represent with their brand identity and make use of art direction capabilities made possible by modern CSS.
 - Mentored a Junior Developer for 20 hours a week over the course of a 6-week project and was not only able to deliver the project in *50% of the estimated time* but also achieved *perfect Lighthouse and WCAG AA scores*.

 <div style="display: flex; flex-wrap: wrap; align-items: center; justify-content: space-between;">